-If you are worried about your safety, you can keep your information (e.g. home, workplace, child daycare) confidential when filing the order.
-Do note that overall a protective order cannot guarantee that you are 100% safe.
-Unfortunately, a person could choose to ignore the protective order and become violent.
-But the threat of going to prison provided by the protective order is often enough to deter abusers and is well worth it for victims and their families.
+When you apply, you will need to provide the name of each applicant (including children) and their county of residence.
+You will also need the name, address, and county of residence of the person who committed the offense and their relationship to those requesting protection.
+If you are worried about your safety, you can keep your information (e.g., home, workplace, child daycare information) confidential when filing the order.
+The victim bears no fees —including attorney fees—for a protective order.
+The court may order the offender to pay the costs, but this is decided on a case-by-case basis.
+Unfortunately, a protective order cannot guarantee that you are 100% safe.
+A person may ignore the protective order and become violent.
+Still, the threat of going to prison provided by the protective order is often enough to deter abusers and is well worth it for victims and their families.

 The court will set a hearing no later than 14 days after you file for the protective order.
 If the court finds the victim is in clear and present danger, it may even issue a temporary, emergency protective order, which is valid for up to twenty days.
 Once you obtain the final protective order, the order is effective for two years unless otherwise specified.
 The victim is also provided “restitution” after conviction, meaning they will be reimbursed for the costs and associated losses related to the case (e.g., hospital fees, psychologist session fees, attorney fees, etc.).
 If your abuser violates the order, call the police immediately.
 Law enforcement officials have a record of all protective orders in their area and are prepared to respond and make an arrest should someone break an order.
 Learn more today about Family Law in Texas on our blog.

 Retainer fees and cost estimates cause anxiety for many family law clients.
 Most of the time, this is the fault of lawyers.
 We do things differently.
 At Walters Gilbreath, PLLC our cost structure, bi...read more